0xpr03/yayd/README.md

 `audio_raw` quality file which should be used for the audio download
 `audio_source_hq` same again for HQ audio downloads

+# Notes
+Multithreading for downloads isn't planned as one-by-one is a natural limiter, preventing possible DDOS-Blocks & saving bandwidth
+I'm open for other ideas or implementations but it's not my main goal at the moment.

 # DB-Backend:
 See install.sql for a complete db-setup
 ## queries